 About

-composer in constant flux between Finland and Sweden, Pietari Kaasinen (b.
-1992) is excited about sensitivity and sincerity of expression in music.
-Collaborations with creatives from different backgrounds form an essential part of Pietari's identity – Pietari has composed music for an array of dance works, for example.
+A composer in constant flux between Finland and Sweden, Pietari Kaasinen (b.
+1992) is excited about sensitivity, sincerity of expression in music, and things happening at intersections between the popular and the marginal.
+Collaborations with creatives from different backgrounds form an essential part of Pietari's identity – Pietari frequently works with dancers, visual artists, and writers to create works in both traditional and less common formats.
 He often assumes a role beyond that of composing, providing not only music for but also artistic input within interdisciplinary projects.

 Pietari's concert music has been heard at festivals such as the Baltic Sea Festival in Stockholm, Musica nova Helsinki, and Ung Nordisk Musik, and performed by Tampere